What to Expect in a Texas Car Wreck Wrongful Death Claim

 This depends on a few factors.
 For instance, are additional claims available as well as wrongful death?
 Many insurers issues policies with a maximum liability of $100,000 per person involved and $300,000 per accident.
 With that in mind, regardless of the total number of beneficiaries, the policy might only be liable for an amount within the per-person limit of $100,000.
 But if the victim suffered both physical and mental anguish prior to their decease, their estate might have a separate “survival claim.”

-Here at the Stephens Law Firm, we count on an experienced wrongful death lawyers in Houston, TX and we’ll do whatever it takes to pursue your claim and help you obtain the financial compensation you deserve.
+Here at the Stephens Law Firm, we count on an experienced wrongful death lawyers in West Houston and we’ll do whatever it takes to pursue your claim and help you obtain the financial compensation you deserve.
 We understand that you will have a lot to contend with in the aftermath of your loved one’s untimely death- such as funeral costs and medical bills- and we offer the expertise and resources to complete your claim as smoothly as possible.
 Call Joe Stephens now for a free consultation, and take that first step towards making a successful wrongful death claim.